projectsveltos/sveltos/docs/getting_started/install/install.md

 - **Mode 2:** Sveltos agents will be created, per managed cluster, in the management cluster[^2].
 The agents, while centrally located, will still monitor their designated managed cluster’s API server.

-Dashboard is an optional component of Sveltos.
-To include it in your deployment, follow the instructions in the [dashboard](#dashboard) section.

 ### Mode 1: Local Agent Mode

 To install Sveltos in mode 1, run the commands below.